owenwilljones/owen-website/index.md

 Hello.
 I'm Owen Jones ([not that one](https://www.youtube.com/channel/UCSYCo8uRGF39qDCxF870K5Q)), a person on the internet.

 I'm also a frontend developer/person who cares about the user centered design of websites, living in London.
-You can read more about me on my [about page](/about).
+You can read more about me on my [about page](/about) and see what I'm doing at the moment on my [now page](/now).